JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 The lowest IDE version compatible with the plugin.

-The provided value will be set as a value of the `<idea-version since-build="..."/>` element attribute.
+The provided value will be assigned to the `<idea-version since-build="..."/>` element attribute.

 {style="narrow"}
 Type